Containers¶

 The official image¶

-- Contents: the six release binaries (
+- Contents: the unified

 distroless/static— CA roots for outbound TLS (signer, OIDC, Azure Key Vault), anonrootuser (uid 65532), and no shell or package manager.
 The SSH client is pure Go; noopensshinside. - Entrypoint: